Tuesday, October 28, 2008

 Could I still be happy with a 13 Nagler?
 Sure.
 I guess.
 The Nag’s a fine eyepiece, but it would be a long time before I would be able get those mind-blowing Ethos visions outa my mind and be able to truly love a Nagler again.
 It wasn’t just that way with magnificent M22, either.
 One showpiece after another was as beautiful as the last in the 13: M13, M92, M17 and on and on.

 But that was the 13mm, and I’m sure y’all are tired of hearing me gush about it.
 What about the 8-mm?
 I had to wait to find out.
-My first evening at Chiefland started with a depressing number of clouds in the sky, segued into a truly inspirational sky tour with Mini-Beast and the 13mm, and descended into a depressing morass of cloudy skies as the promised storm front began to push in around midnight.
+My first evening at Chiefland started with a depressing number of clouds in the sky, segued into a truly inspirational sky tour with Mini-Beast and the 13mm, and descended into an unbroken morass of cloudy skies as the promised storm front began to push in around midnight.
 Didn’t I use the 8mm at all?
-I did, but very poor seeing ahead of the storm did not allow it to shine in the 24-inch, or even in my 12.5-inch.
+I did, but poor seeing ahead of the storm did not allow it to shine in the 24-inch or in my 12.5-inch.
 No, I’d wait for good weather before seriously putting it through its paces.
 Surely I’d have the chance; I’d be at the site until the following Sunday.
-For Unk it was back to the Holiday Inn for whiskey and those wacky UFO Hunters and hopes for better skies Thursday night.
+For Unk it was back to the Holiday Inn for whiskey, those wacky UFO Hunters, and hopes for better skies Thursday night.

 What did I do while waiting on a predicted front passage that seemed to keep being delayed?
-I spent quite a few hours sitting in Tom's shop shooting the breeze with him, Jeannie, Steve Coe, and Charlie Warren.
-Friday afternoon, Steve, Charlie, and I enjoyed an hour or two in Chiefland's one and only steak house, Deke's, eating the insanely cheap and good fare and jawboning about the current state of the amateur astronomy biz.
-After a nice thick, juicy ribeye with all the fixings, Unk was definitely in a better mood no matter how the sky looked.
+I spent quite a few hours sitting in Tom's shop shooting the breeze with him, Jeannie, and Steve Coe.
+Friday afternoon, Steve and I enjoyed an hour or two in Chiefland's one and only steak house, Deke's thanks to Amateur Astronomy Magazine's new editor's, Charlie Warren's, largesse, eating the insanely cheap and good fare and talking about the current state of the amateur astronomy biz.
+After a nice thick, juicy ribeye with all the fixings, I was definitely in a better mood no matter how the sky looked.

 After spending the first part of Friday night sitting in Tom's shop twiddling my thumbs and sticking my head out the door frequently to look at the sky, I thought I had begun to notice a change in the weather.
-Ol’ cockeyed optimist me then predicted “some viewing” Friday evening, but I was proven badly wrong and had to endure some good-natured ribbing along the lines of, “You brought two new Ethoses with ya?
-We know what attracted them clouds, then."
-The only astronomy gear I tested Friday night was my new Astrogizmos red/white LED flashlight, which helped me find my way back to the Toyota in the dark as the rain began to fall again.
+Ol’ cockeyed optimist me then predicted “some viewing” Friday evening, but I was proven badly wrong and had to endure some good-natured ribbing along the lines of, “You brought two Ethoses with ya?
+We know what attracted the clouds, then!"
+The only astronomy gear I tested Friday night was my new Astrogizmos red/white LED flashlight, which helped me find my way back to the Toyota in the dark as the rain began to fall.
+Again.

-By 10pm Saturday the cover was finally off the ol’ Dobbie again, the Sky Commander was aligned, and I was ready to see what my other expensive glass could do.
+Yes, the cover was finally off the ol’ Dobbie again, the Sky Commander was aligned, and I was ready to see what my other expensive glass could do.
 What to look at?
 With the sky not completely dark and a few clouds still hanging-in to the south and west, I turned to M2, the great globular cluster in Aquarius.
 What did I think?
-Beautiful.
+Beautiful in the 8mm.
 Just be-yoo-tiful.
 Oh, maybe not quite as cool as M22 had been in the 13 Ethos the previous evening, but, then, M2 is not the glob M22 is.

 In part this “problem” may be due in part to the fact that the Ethoses offer more eye relief, about 15-mm, than most ultrawides.
 That makes it—for me anyway—a little harder to position my eye properly.
 I did find leaving the eyeguard/cup up helped me get my eye in the right spot.
 I don’t normally use eye cups on eyepieces, but using one on the Ethos was not a problem.
 Even with it up, I could easily take-in all of that great, huge porthole.
 Now, don’t get me wrong about this: blackout is not a major problem with these oculars.
 Certainly they demonstrate far less than something like, say, the 35mm Panoptic (still a fave of mine, nevertheless).
 It’s also been my observation that it takes me a while to “learn” to use an eyepiece, and that once I do, things like eye-positioning begin to come easily and naturally.

-As often happens—to this pore ol’ boy, anyway—the best skies came on the last night (for me) of the star party.
+As often happens—to hapless me, anyway—the best skies came on the last night (for me) of the star party.
 Sunday morning I had to drive back home to Chaos Manor South where stacks of ungraded student papers awaited my attention.
 Reluctantly, I Desert-Stormed Betsy at about 1:30 in the am.
 Turned out I could have pressed on a while longer.
 When I got back to the motel, I found I just couldn’t sleep.
-Even a few fingers of Rebel Yell didn’t help.
 My mind was too focused on the glories I’d seen, on the great expanses of The Andromeda Nebula I’d wandered across.
 Me and my Ethos.